mikependon/RepoDB/README.md

 ## Notes

  - RepoDb is an open-source software and will always be free.
- - Disclaimer: RepoDb is currently **NOT** accepting any pull-requests until the target core features has all been implemented.
+ - RepoDb is now open and accepting pull-requests.

 ## Build Result